You Can't Do That on Television: DVD Releases

-Reunion

-In July 2004, to celebrate the program's 25th anniversary, a reunion special called Project 131 with the theme Changes was produced at CJOH-TV starring five members of the original cast.
-These included Brodie Osome, Marjorie Silcoff, and Vanessa Lindores (visibly pregnant at the time), Justin Cammy and Alasdair Gillis.
-It was directed by David Dillehunt.
+As of today, You Can't Do That On Television has not appeared in partial sets or the complete series.
+Announcements had been made that the series would be released in 2006, but the series has not materialized in Home Video on DVD or Blu-ray.
+No official information regarding the absence of this program has been provided.

 Proposed reboot

 In August 2017, it was announced that You Can't Do That on Television would be getting a reboot.
 Original creator Roger Price would serve as executive producer, while Jimmy Fox of Main Event Media would develop the project.
 However, Fox stated on their Twitter account on September 14, 2019, that the reboot had been called off.

 Trademarks

 The show's comedy centered around how kids are treated by adults and the rest of the world.
 The show's skits gave satirical and exaggerated views of grown-ups as clueless, out of touch, and often using their status as adults to take advantage of kids.
 Les Lye portrayed several characters in the recurring skits, including "Ross", the technical producer and director of the show who constantly cheated and swindled money from everyone, especially the kid actors; "Barth", a cook at the fast-food burger place who cooked terrible food for the kids; and the father Lance Prevert, who tried to raise his kids but was utterly clueless about what his kids were doing.

-The younger characters, meanwhile, differed from other kids' TV shows in the way they often bickered and insulted one another (in their character roles), rather than getting along and enjoying their time together as seen on most other shows for children.
+The younger characters differed from other kids' TV shows in the way they often bickered and insulted one another, in their character roles, rather than getting along and enjoying their time together as seen on most other shows for children.
 Hosts Christine and Alanis frequently insulted each other and each tried to outdo the other in their roles, reflecting the real-life rivalries and competition taking place among kids in everyday life.

 Episodes of YCDTOTV included recurring gimmicks and gags.
 The following is a partial list.